wilsonte-umich/mdi-suite-template/README.md

 ### Suite-centric installation

-In a suite-centric installation, the user clones and installs a single tool suite (e.g., this one!).
+In a suite-centric installation, the user clones and installs a single tool suite.
 The 'install.sh' script provided in the suite template then clones the MDI and configures the installation for use.
 A renamable 'run' script, also provided in the template, executes pipelines and launches a web server specific to the tool suite.